Unauthorized AI cannot Recognize Me: Reversible Adversarial Example: Preliminaries

-\section{Reversible Data Hiding}
+\subsection{Reversible Data Hiding}

-Reversible data hiding (RDH) is a special type of data hiding which can recover the original image without any distortion from the marked image and extract the embedded hidden data.
-RDH algorithms are mainly divided into three categories: compression embedding \cite{fridrich2002lossless}, difference expansion \cite{tian2003reversible} and histogram shift \cite{ni2006reversible}.
-RDH schemes usually construct a host sequence with small entropy, and then embed messages via modifying the histogram \cite{zhang2013recursive}.
+Data hiding \cite{zeng1998digital} is referred to as a method to hide secret information into an image for covert communication.
+Reversible data hiding (RDH) \cite{ni2006reversible} is a special type of data hiding, which allows to recover the original image without any distortion from the marked image and extract the embedded hidden data.
+Classical RDH algorithms are mainly divided into three categories, compression-embedding\cite{fridrich2002lossless}, difference expansion \cite{tian2003reversible}, and histogram modification \cite{ni2006reversible}.
+We adopt the histogram modification based RDH in this paper.
+Intuitively, the algorithm of RDH leverages the fact that the color histograms of natural images distribute unevenly.
+By shifting the bins of the color histogram in a way that the visual appearance of the image does not change significantly, we can encode a certain amount of information into the image without being detected.

-Recursive Histogram Modification (RHM) \cite{zhang2013recursive} is a histogram modification method for RDH.
-This method use the decompression and compression processes of an entropy coder to embed the hidden data.
-Zhang et al. \cite{zhang2013recursive} prove that RHM is an optimal coding scheme for RDH.
-In the present paper, we propose to embed the adversarial perturbation into the adversarial example to generate the reversible adversarial example with RHM.